 IMPORTANT TO NOTE:

-Pick up service is ONLY available during Winter season (From 15th Nov- 15th April)
+Pick up service is ONLY available from 1st Nov to 15th April.

 you can book our transportation from our booking system.

 During summer time you need to provide your transportation by your side

 The cabin is in a remarkable location 145km north of the Arctic Circle.
 Whilst in Europe's largest wilderness it is relatively close is the Kiruna City (15km) where you have easy access to all local amenities and shops.
 In the winter Camp Alta is one of Lapland's best places to view the Northern Lights (made famous worldwide by our reviews on Trip Advisor) and in summer you have a fantastic opportunity to take a boat out onto the lake and stare with delightful fascination at Lapland's eloquent Midnight Sun.
 We are a short drive to Nikkaluotka and the gateway to the Swedish mountains and the Kings Trail (Kungsleden) or you can visit Kebnekaise, Sweden's largest mountain.
 The world famous Ice Hotel is only 10 mins drive away in the quaint historical village of Jukkasjarvi.
 Here you can also visit the Nutti Sami Centre, taste some traditional Sami cuisine, see the history of the Sami and visit the oldest standing Sami church in Lapland which is over 400 years old.